-Figure 7-21 Performance Monitoring - Operations
+Figure 7-22 Performance Monitoring - Operations

 3. A table will list all available operations for the selected probe, with the most recent operation listed first.
 The table may be empty if no operations have been run for the probe or the operations for the probe have been deleted.
 Select an operation by clicking the radio button to the far right in the operation's row.
-The options that are available for that operation will be ungreyed.
 Select one of the following options:

 Refresh Refreshes the information on the Performance Monitoring - Operations page.
 RTT Results Displays the round trip time (RTT) results for the selected operation in a separate window.
 The results show: the time that the packet was sent, the total round trip time for non-jitter probes or the source to destination time and destination to source time for jitter probes, and the status for the packet - OK/successful or an error condition.
 For more information, see Round Trip Times or Error Conditions Detected by Probes).
 Accumulated Results Displays the accumulated statistics for the selected operation in a separate window.
 The results show parameters used for the selected operation, and the minimum, average and maximum round trip times for all probes.
-For jitter probes, the results show minimum, average and maximum one way latency times, as well as jitter results for source to destination and destination to source.
-For a probes, a summary of lost packets and error conditions is displayed.
+For jitter probes, the results show minimum, average and maximum one way latency times, and jitter results for source to destination and destination to source.
+For probes, a summary of lost packets and error conditions is displayed.